Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 At this point your project is empty but configured for wxWidgets.
 Go to src, right click, add an existing file.
 Add ModalWX.cpp and build the project.
-You should get 33 warnings and no errors.
+You may get several warnings but no errors.
 Run the project.
 This should run Modal.

 ### Running the app (UI controls):